My Pension Mess has been fixed.

-However, I cannot change the past, but I can impact the present and set myself up for the future.
-So, I made the decision to unlock my frozen pensions by transferring them over to PensionBee.
-I wanted to give myself some freedom to make choices and prepare for retirement.
+I cannot change the past, but I can make decisions about the present and set myself up for the future.
+I made the decision to unlock my frozen pensions by transferring them over to PensionBee.
+This gives me freedom to make choices and prepare for retirement.

 I kicked off the process by starting the transfer on 24th November 2016.
 Two pension pots from my previous companies EE and Threshers (FQR Ltd) were to be transferred.
 Simple you would think.